An Introduction to 529 Plans

 There will likely be restrictions on any 529 plan you may be considering.
 Before you invest in a 529 plan, you should read the plan’s offering circular to make sure that you understand and are comfortable with any plan restrictions.

 Withdrawals.
-With limited exceptions, you can only withdraw money that you invest in a college savings plan for qualified higher education expenses without incurring taxes and penalties.
+With limited exceptions, you can only withdraw money that you invest in an education savings plan for qualified higher education expenses or tuition for elementary or secondary schools without incurring taxes and penalties.
 Beneficiaries of prepaid tuition plans may only use their purchased credits or units at participating colleges or universities.
 If a beneficiary doesn’t attend a participating college or university, the prepaid tuition plan may pay less than if the beneficiary attended a participating college or university.
 It may only pay a small return on the original investment.

 Does investing in a 529 plan impact financial aid eligibility?

-While each educational institution may treat assets held in a 529 account differently, investing in a 529 plan will generally impact a student’s eligibility to receive need-based financial aid.
+While each educational institution may treat assets held in a 529 account differently, investing in a 529 plan will generally impact a student’s eligibility to receive need-based financial aid for college.
+You may also need to consider how having money in your 529 account for future qualified higher education expenses might affect financial aid for your student’s elementary or secondary school tuition.
 For many families, the larger part of a financial aid package may be in loans.
-So, the more you can save before college, the less debt you or your student may have to incur during college.
+So, the more you can save for school, the less debt you or your student may have to incur.

 Where can I find more information?

 Underlying Mutual Funds or Exchange-Traded Funds.
-Additional information about a mutual fund or ETF that is an investment option in a college savings plan is available in its prospectus, statement of additional information, and semiannual and annual shareholder reports.
+Additional information about a mutual fund or ETF that is an investment option in an education savings plan is available in its prospectus, statement of additional information, and semiannual and annual shareholder reports.
 You can obtain these documents from the plan manager for no charge.
 You can also review these documents on the SEC’s EDGAR database.

 Fees and Expenses.
 You can read about the impact fees and expenses have on your investment portfolios in the SEC’s Office of Investor Education and Advocacy’s Investor Bulletin: How Fees and Expenses Affect Your Investment Portfolio.